 At multi-unit sites, the unit under construction is required, in part, to have managerial and administrative controls to provide assurance that the limiting conditions for operation are not exceeded as a result of construction activities (10 CFR 52.79(a)(31).
 The RIs should understand how construction issues, that may affect the operating unit, are communicated and dispositioned at the operating unit(s).

 d.
-Understanding potential adverse impacts from the pre-construction and construction activities allow the inspector to implement the appropriate IP to evaluate the potential risk significant systems.
+Understanding potential adverse impacts from the pre-construction and construction activities should allow the inspector to implement the appropriate IP to evaluate the potential risk significant systems.
 Examples of how construction activities could adversely impact the operating unit(s) include, but are not limited to, the following:

 1. effects on seismic monitoring from sheet piling installation or explosives used during excavation